Aerobic vs. anaerobic wastewater treatment

 In the past few decades, bioreactor usage in the course of wastewater treatment has moved from an exotic, new technology to a standard process.
 A key strategy for optimization of these systems is to measure input and/or output gasses in order to understand and control the process efficiently.
-The precise usage of aerobic vs. anaerobic processes depends on factors unique to each facility, and metering of mass flow is essential to understanding how best to utilize available tools to provide an optimal treatment regimen.
+The precise usage of aerobic vs. anaerobic wastewater treatment processes depends on factors unique to each facility, and metering of mass flow is essential to understanding how best to utilize available tools to provide an optimal treatment regimen.